google/timesketch/docs/guides/user/import-from-json-csv.md

     A message,1331698658276340,2015-07-24T19:01:01+00:00,Write time,foo,bar
     ...

 Using the headers mapping functionality, you can still submit a CSV file without the mandatory fields.
-However, the uploaded file should have those headers whose semantic meaning is correlated to the ones of `message`, `datetime` and `timestamp_desc`.
+The uploaded file should have those headers whose semantic meaning is correlated to the ones of `message`, `datetime` and `timestamp_desc`.

 ## Example JSONL file